 Now you know a little more about video sales letters, but you're probably wondering how to apply that knowledge.
 Well, before we get into that, it's important that you make sure you're paying attention to detail.

 Anyone can throw a video sales letter together, but that's why so many people think they're not effective.
-They're very effective but only if time is taken and thought is put into making them perfect, they can be very powerful.
+If thought and time are put into making them perfect, they can be very powerful.

 A VSL needs to shine the spotlight on all the features and benefits of your offer.
 That's what people want to know, after all.
 But to reach your audience you also have to come to them the right way.
 You have to know how to reach them and what kind of language they use.